Yasutaka Kojima, Unconscious | New York, Tokyo

 In each of the three series, New York, Tokyo, and Berlin, Kojima photographs from his personal point of view, cityscapes that he has discovered from actually living in them.
 In particular, New York and Tokyo consist of works taken over a seven year period from 2008, while being based in New York and visiting family in Tokyo.
-Rarely including people, the mass of buildings, roads, signs, and billboards, while man-made and complex, are expressed in monochrome with New York, and in color with Tokyo.
-The means of approaching the places and the man-made structures called cities are varying.
+Rarely including people, the intricately expanded mass of buildings, roads, signs, and billboards, while man-made, are expressed in monochrome with New York, and in color with Tokyo.
+The means of approaching the places and the man-made structures of urban spaces are varying.

 Kojima has said that the significance of the cities only appearing as the surface layer in photographs, is that “the unconscious of the city,” which deviates from the human consciousness and is not paid attention to in our lives, is captured.
 While the cityscapes in the works are forms that are built artificially, it is also a place that is already uncontrollable by human intent or desire, and appear as spaces which meet the sensation that humans are alienated by cities.
 For the artist, the act of photographing the surface layer of ever changing metropolises where human desires overlap, such as New York and Tokyo, is an orientation of memory towards the future by envisioning “the cities’ future as the border between human agency and nature.”
 At the same time, the profile of an evolving city cut away as a photograph is also an unconscious fragment that does not remain in the memory.